Sharon Kinne: Life in Canada

 Sharon married her second husband, James Thomas Glabus, in Los Angeles, California, in February 1970, two months after her jailbreak in Mexico.
 The couple relocated to Taber in 1973, where they operated a motel and, later, a real estate agency; advertisements for the latter business showing Sharon's picture were printed in local newspapers.
-How Sharon was able to obtain a travel visa, identification and citizenship despite her status as a fugitive remains unknown.
+Despite her fugitive status, the details of how Sharon obtained legal documentation such as a travel visa, identification and citizenship remains unknown.

 On August 11, 1979, at age 38, Glabus died from complications related to diabetes and alcoholism.
 Sharon was left out of his will, an omission she fought in court.
 She later married her third husband, William "Willie" Ell, in March 1982.
 Ell died in on April 7, 2011, at age 79.
 Sharon herself died of coronary artery disease on January 21, 2022, at age 82, with Alzheimer's disease being listed as a contributing factor on her death certificate.
 Both her death certificate and her headstone falsely record 1940 as her year of birth.
 Sharon left behind one son from her marriage to Glabus in addition to her three children in the U.S.

-Little is known about all of Sharon's movements following her prison escape.
+Details about Sharon's movements after her prison escape remain largely unknown.
 In Taber, she performed volunteer work, including serving as chairwoman for a daycare center steering committee, and was known for needlepoint artistry, making banana bread and playing bridge.
-While the news of Sharon's death officially closed her case, as of 2025 authorities were still seeking details about her life after 1969.
+Although Sharon's death officially concluded her case, authorities were still seeking information about her life after 1969 as of 2025.